-Singapore has deployed a series of commercial pilot trials for the colloquially termed “Super Wi-Fi” network, which far exceeds the range and capabilities of current known Wi-Fi technology.
+Singapore has deployed a series of commercial pilot trials for the colloquially termed “Super Wi-Fi” network, which far exceeds the range and capabilities of currently known Wi-Fi technology.

 According to Singapore company incorporation specialist Rikvin, Singapore’s initiative to explore new technologies underscores the city-state’s focus on innovation to drive productivity and economic growth.